Team-4795/Scouting-System/README.md

 > All teams in the event have a dedicated page with a compiled list of their match data as well as overall stats about the team.

 >## Statistics Table
 > Data about all of the teams is used to compute statistics which are displayed on this page.
 The teams can be sorted based on this data to select alliance partners.
+Stats are calculated every ten seconds, therefore changes can take a moment to appear.
 The table can be downloaded as a CSV file.

 # About
 This is an ongoing project with the goal of making it easier for both new and experienced teams to scout events without having to spend a ton of time creating a custom system for any specific game.
 If your team has any trouble getting the site running, please create an issue and we will try to assist you.
 This project was started because [Jake](https://github.com/JakeBoggs) got tired of frantically searching for team's datasheets before each match and decided to create a better way to do it.